What Is a Continuing Care Retirement Community? How Will It Work for You?

 Generally, CCRCs include three main care levels under one convenient roof.
 Independent living, assisted living, and skilled nursing are all offered on the same campus.

-If you're not sure what level of care you'll need going into a CCRC, a family member or a health professional can do an assessment of your overall health.
+If you're not sure what level of care you'll need going into a continuing care retirement community, a family member or a health professional can do an assessment of your overall health.

 Many Continuing Care Retirement Communities allow people as young as 55 to move in.
 The independent living level allows you to downsize your home while becoming a part of the CCRC.
 You'll still be independent, but you'll already have access to more care as your abilities change.